UofT-DSI/onboarding/onboarding_documents/ai_policy.md

 ### **Review and Modification**

-This policy is subject to review and revision to adapt to the evolving landscape of AI technologies and their implications for education.
-Feedback from the educational community is welcome to ensure the policy remains relevant and effective.
+This policy is subject to review and revision to adapt to changing AI technologies and their implications for education.